Equity release calculator

 - Solicitor’s fees

-- Administration costs charged by a provider to set up the mortgage, often called lender, completion, arrangement or applications fees.
+- Administration costs charged by a provider to set up the mortgage.
+These are often called lender, completion, arrangement or application fees.

 You may also be charged early repayment fees if you pay off your loan early.